influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/query_language/data_exploration.md

 ## Data types

-[Field values](/influxdb/v1.4/concepts/glossary/#field-value) can be floats, integers, strings, or booleans.
+[Field values](/influxdb/v1.4/concepts/glossary/#field-value) can be floats, integers, strings, or Booleans.
 The `::` syntax allows users to specify the field's type in a query.

 > **Note:**  Generally, it is not necessary to specify the field value